 For those who have the luxury of time, South America beckons to be explored with a long trip.
-Granted, the sheer size can be intimidating, especially for travelers on a budget.
+Granted, its sheer size can be intimidating, especially for travelers on a budget.
 But with a little research and planning, it can be an experience of a lifetime.

 Located on the border of Argentina and Brazil, this spectacular series of waterfalls is one of the most awe-inspiring sights in South America.
 There are 275 waterfalls to be exact, surrounded by an impressive array of flora, fauna, and wildlife.
-A series of footbridges leads you through the dense tropical rainforest to spectacular vantage points.
+A series of footbridges leads you through the dense tropical rain forest to spectacular vantage points.

 Salar de Uyuni

 Salar de Uyuni is the world’s largest salt flat, spanning nearly 11,000 square kilometers (6,800 square miles).
 Here the pure white salt stretches to an empty horizon, leaving you completely mesmerized.
 It’s a dream destination for any travel photographer.
 There are day tours from Uyuni, but I would recommend a four-day tour that takes you deep into southwestern Bolivia.

 A UNESCO World Heritage Site, this colonial city (one of Bolivia’s two capitals) boasts beautifully manicured parks surrounded by immaculate whitewashed buildings.
 While it’s not as well-known as some other urban centers in Bolivia, there are endless things to do in Sucre.
 And it’s one of the cheapest and safest cities in South America, making it an ideal stop for any traveler.
 For the best panoramic views, head up to Recoleta or Cerro Churuquella.